Last Updated: 02-04-2026

 *Notice

-6. Apache or Nginx Web Server
+6. Web Server - Apache or Nginx

-Then we need to create a Diffie–Hellman key exchange (DH) that we will use in our webserver, postfix, dovecot, etc.
+First we need to create a Diffie–Hellman key exchange (DH) that we will use in our webserver, postfix, dovecot, etc.

 openssl dhparam -out dh2048_param.pem 2048